The Canadian Cookie Monster

 Oatmeal Cookies

-brown sugar1/3 cup Another mainstay of my childhood.
+brown sugar1/4 cup Another mainstay of my childhood.
 Mix dry ingredients with oil, stir in oats then flour.
-Spoon heaping tablespoons on sheet, flatten, bake 350°F until they just start to brown on the edges, about 11 min.
-They can be baked until crisp if you prefer.
+Spoon heaping tablespoons on sheet, bake 350°F until they just start to brown on the edges, about 12 min.
+They can be flattened and baked until crisp if you prefer.
+Increase cinnamon if you like it, or add a pinch of nutmeg, allspice or cloves for variety.
+Turbinado sugar (crystallized brown sugar) gives a nice crunchy texture.

 cinnamon1/2 tsp